-The CHSTP recommends formalizing the coordinated plan Working Group into a Mobility Coordination Committee (MCC) and assigning this group responsibility for implementation of the short-term recommendations identified in this plan.
-This group should include a diversity of representation from across the UZA.
-Authority should reflect a combination of the TPAC and the CAMPO TCC and Executive Board.
-These two authorities (TPAC and CAMPO TCC and Executive Board) may formalize the MCC using a Memoranda of Understanding (MOU) structure to describe the committee's authority and process for working through the TPAC structure.
-The committee could be a "staff level" entity that reports to the TPAC and CAMPO.
-Membership should be reviewed periodically but is expected to include staff from the following organizations:
+The CPT-HST plan recommends formalizing the coordinated plan Working Group into a Mobility Coordination Committee (MCC) and assigning this group responsibility for implementation of the recommendations identified in this plan.
+This group should include a diversity of representation and stakeholders from across the UZA and Wake County.
+The CAMPO Executive Board has the authority to create and formalize the MCC which is guided by CAMPO staff.
+Depending on the recommendations and the entities areas of responsibilities, authority should reflect a combination of the CAMPO TCC and TPAC and/or local jurisdictions.
+The TCC may recommend formalizing the MCC to the CAMPO Executive Board using a Memoranda of Understanding (MOU) or a more informal structure to describe the committee's authority and process for working through the TCC, TPAC and local structures.
+The committee could be a "staff level" entity that reports to CAMPO.
+Membership should be reviewed periodically but is expected at a minimum to include staff from the following organizations:

 - GoCary

 - GoRaleigh

 - GoTriangle

 - GoWake Access

 - CAMPO

 - Wake County

 - JCATS

+- HARTS

+- KARTS

 - Human Service Agencies represented through the Wake County Transportation Advisory Board (TAB) of GoWake Access